p0m0h3/vimconfig/README.md

    work with any older version.
 2. Hard tabs are used by default.
 But changes according to several supported lanuages.
    For example PEP8 indent style is used for Python files,`go fmt` for Go etc.
-3. Plugins are added as git submodules.
+3. Plugins are added as git sub-modules.

 ## License